 Beth first came to High Grange School as a student during her PGCE and stayed to take a Post-14 teaching and tutor role.
 Beth has taught a variety of subjects in her time at High Grange but is currently teaching English, CoPE, Geography and Religious Education.

-Alan Beeston Post 14 Maths Teacher and Upper 8 form Tutor
+Alan Beeson Post 14 Maths Teacher and Upper 8 form Tutor

 Alan qualified as a teacher in 1976 at what is now Leicester De Montforte University.
 During this time he was a keen sportsman, representing his university at football, cross country and middle distance running.